The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 __________________________________________________________________________________________________

 Diseases now substantially prevented by vaccination.
-Symptoms and effects:
+Symptoms and the effects if some refuse vaccination - and so are left untreated:

-Tuberculosis Tuberculosis (TB) is an infection that most often attacks the lungs, but in infants and young children, affects other organs like the brain.
+Tuberculosis Tuberculosis (TB) is an infection that most often attacks the lungs, but in infants and young children, it affects other organs like the brain.
 A severe case could cause serious complications or death.
 TB is very difficult to treat when contracted, and treatment is lengthy and not always successful.
+Vaccination before infection is near-essential.

 Polio (Poliomyelitis) is a virus that paralyzes 1 in 200 people who get infected.
 Among those cases, 5 to 10 per cent die when their breathing muscles are paralyzed.
-There is no cure for polio once the paralysis sets in – only treatment to alleviate the symptoms.
+There is no cure for polio once the paralysis sets in – only treatment to alleviate the symptoms - so vaccination is essential.

-There is also post-polio syndrome (PPS).
-The main symptoms of PPS are new progressive muscle weakness that gradually worsens, together with severe fatigue and pain in muscles and joints.
+Then there is now also post-polio syndrome (PPS).
+The main symptoms of PPS are a new progressive muscle weakness that gradually worsens, together with severe fatigue and pain in muscles and joints.
 It is often accompanied by decreased muscle endurance during activities.
 Up to 20 million polio survivors around the world face the threat of new disabilities 15 to 40 years after their original illness, which could leave them using wheelchairs or ventilators for the rest of their lives.
 No cure exists for PPS.
-Doctors advise patients to curtail physical activities and take rest periods during the day, including during working hours.
+Doctors advise patients to curtail physical activities and take rest periods during the day, including dsuch uring working hours.
 Many doctors also advise more severely affected patients to use wheelchairs part-time or full-time, even if they can walk without them.
 Pre-infection vaccination is a must to prevent this double disease.

 Diphtheria infects the throat and tonsils, making it hard for children to breathe and swallow.
 Severe cases can cause heart, kidney and/or nerve damage.